Jekwwer/markdown-docs-kit/templates/STYLEGUIDE.md

 _[ADD_TEXT: Outline the process for contributing to documentation.]_
 Describe how to submit changes, reference CONTRIBUTING.md, and detail any review procedures for documentation updates.

-## Dependency and Build Management

-### Dependency Handling

-_[ADD_TEXT: Provide an overview of how dependencies are managed in the project.]_
-For example, mention if dependencies are listed in package.json, yarn.lock, or another file, and describe any processes or tools (e.g., Dependabot) used for dependency updates.

-### Build Scripts

-_[ADD_TEXT: Describe the build scripts or commands used in the project.]_
-For example, explain how to build, test, and deploy the project (e.g., using npm scripts, mkdocs commands, etc.).

-### Environment Configuration

-_[ADD_TEXT: Explain how environment configurations are managed.]_
-For example, specify if `.env` files are used, detail any configuration management tools, or note if environment configuration is minimal or not applicable.

 ## Additional Best Practices